"We There Yet?"

 All of us who have travelled with children know that if we are on the road for any length of time with them, the inevitable question comes out of their mouth: "Are we there yet?"
 Sometimes they get so impatient that they leave out the verb and just say "We there yet?"

 I. Trips Can Be Tedious and Long

 In many ways, I'm not sure I can blame children.
 Trips get tedious, long and boring; especially if you've been travelling for a while.
 And everyone looks forward to getting to the destination.
 It could be that we are travelling to a vacation that we've been looking forward to for weeks.
-Or maybe it's a trip to see a friend that we have't talked with face to face in a while.
+Or maybe it's a trip to see a friend that we haven't talked with face to face in years.
 There is much to look forward to, and the only things between us and the anticipated destination are the long hours, and the many, many miles of travel.

 II.
 Our Journey to Heaven Can Be Tedious and Long

 I don't know about you, but sometimes I anticipate heaven in the way I anticipate the end of a long road trip.
 Life gets tedious and long and problems can get overwhelming.
 There are obligations, and long hours at jobs.
 And there are financial and family crises.
 We have health problems, and at some point in our lives it seems that every year we lose another loved one to death.
 At one point we feel like yelling: "Lord please come soon!"
 It is then that we should remember the promises of Jesus Himself.

 Some days we find ourselves asking: "How long, O Lord!
 Are we there yet?
 Is today the day that you'll come back and take us home to be with you?"
 And when our anticipation gets overwhelming and the journey gets a little too rough, we can go back to the words of Jesus.
 He tells us: